vime-js/vime/docs/docs/welcome/introduction.md

 ## 🍭 &nbsp;Examples

-Here's a few little bites of what you can do with Vime ...

 :::note
 The examples below are using web components but there are bindings for React, Vue, Angular and Svelte.
+If you want to see how they look check out our [Demo](/demo).
 :::

 ```html